Skip to content

 import asyncio

-from pydoll.browser.chrome import Chrome
+from pydoll.browser.chromium import Chrome

-async def scrape_page(url):
+async def scrape_page(browser, url):

-"""Process a single page and extract data"""
+"""Process a single page and extract data using a shared browser"""

-page = await browser.get_page()
+tab = await browser.new_tab()

-await page.go_to(url)
+await tab.go_to(url)

 # Extract data

-title = await page.execute_script('return document.title')
+title = await tab.execute_script('return document.title')

 # Find elements and extract content

-elements = await page.find_elements(By.CSS_SELECTOR, '.article-content')
+elements = await tab.find(class_name='article-content', find_all=True)

 content = []